-P- ACCT1000 Financial Accounting Principles 1 or P- ACCT1004 Introduction To Accounting
+P- ACCT1000 Financial Accounting Principles 1 or P- ACCT1004 Introduction To Accounting or P- ACCT1011 Financial Accounting 1 (ODE)

 ACCT2003 Cost Accounting 1 42.0 Hours

 This course is an introduction to Cost Accounting as a Management tool.
 Emphasis will be placed upon the application of cost accounting theory in the solution of problems and case studies.